 In humans, an infection with EEEV can vary from asymptomatic to severe illness.
 People who become ill with an EEEV infection either have systemic or encephalitic disease.
 Symptoms of a systemic illness include the abrupt onset of fever, chills, fatigue, arthralgia, and myalgia, which lasts 1-2 weeks.
-Those with encephalitic disease may have fever, headache, irritability, vomiting, diarrhea, convulsions, and other symptoms.
-Approximately one third of all people with EEEV die from the disease.
-About half of people who survive have some degree of permanent neurologic damage.
+Those with encephalitic disease may have fever, headache, irritability, vomiting, diarrhea, convulsions, and other symptoms; approximately one third of people with encephalitis from EEEV infection die and about half of those who survive have some degree of permanent neurologic damage.